Alicia Hempleman-Adams

-Alicia Hempleman-Adams took 10 days to walk and ski 200 miles across Baffin Island in north-east Canada.
+Hempleman-Adams took 10 days to walk and ski 200 miles across Baffin Island in north-east Canada.
 Hempleman-Adams and her three companions had to battle a wind chill factor of minus 30C, thin ice and open water along the trek.

 In February 2020 Hempleman-Adams set the World Female Altitude Record in an AX4 Class hot air balloon, at 4628m, and the British Female Duration Record at 1h 46min in the same flight.

-Alicia attended Prior Park College in Bath, and studied fashion at the University of Creative Arts (University of London) in Epsom.
+She attended Stonar School in Atworth, Wiltshire, and studied fashion at the University of Creative Arts (University of London) in Epsom.
 She works in logistics in the fashion industry.

 Family

 Hempleman-Adams is the daughter of British explorer David Hempleman-Adams.